CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/udfs-in-ui5-app.md

 ### Adjusting Todo.controller.js

-1. Beacuse we are using computec.appengine.ui.controls.YesNoBoolType we need to add it to sap.ui.define
+1. Beacuse we are using computec.appengine.ui.controls.YesNoBoolType, we need to add it to sap.ui.define

     ```js
     sap.ui.define([